Major changes were made to the Scrap Metal Dealers Act 1964 in 2013, with legislation revised to create a new criminal offence. Under the current law:

 Why not seek cash payment for scrap vehicles?

 That is why – if no proof can be provided of both the money and vehicle changing hands – the transaction is incomplete in the eyes of the law and considered a criminal offence.
-There must always be a written record of the people, or parties, involved in the transaction.
+Every transaction must have a written record of all people involved in the transaction.

 If a trader is offering or making payments in cash, these transactions are untraceable, and you have to consider whether you are willing to work with someone who openly breaks the law.
-After all, cutting corners and avoiding regulations when it comes to road vehicles can be dangerous.
-Using a trusted trader that adheres to the law will ensure everything is above board and you are protected in any worst-case scenarios.
+It is dangerous to avoid regulations or cut corners when dealing with road vehicles, using a trusted trader that adheres to the law will ensure everything is above board and you are protected in any worst-case scenarios.

 Please note this only applies to cars which are ‘scrap vehicles’, not roadworthy vehicles which are simply being sold on for salvage parts.